 What do I need to know about Motor Insurance?

 This is the amount of damage that you will be responsible for in the event of an “At Fault” claim.
 Most comprehensive policies will have a compulsory excess of £100.
 If you wish to lower your premium you can pay an additional excess.
 This is known as a Voluntary Excess.
-It is worth checking if their are additional excesses for drivers under 21 as they can be as high as £650.
+It is worth checking if there are additional excesses for drivers under 21 as they can be as high as £650.
 The younger driver excess will only apply if they were driving at the time of the accident.

 Windscreen: Windscreen cover is usually standard with Comprehensive cover.
 The excess for windscreen replacement is usually £40-£50.
 This excess is waived if the windscreen can be repaired.
 Claims for windscreens doesn’t normally affect your No Claims Bonus, but do check with your insurer.

 With private car insurance you can select Comprehensive, Third Party Fire & Theft or Third party only.
 Comprehensive includes accidental damage to your own vehicle.
-It DOES NOT permit any one to drive the vehicle other than those named on the policy.
+It DOES NOT permit anyone to drive the vehicle other than those named on the policy.

 Very few insurers now offer “Any Driver” policies.
 As a result it is better to name your drivers.
 In addition, if someone does not drive on a regular basis such as a student away from home, it maybe better to add them as and when they use vehicle i.e Holiday time.